AmyShafer/Moos-and-Updates/README.md

 In the future, I would like the residents to have links to the appropriate biography page on the Woodstock Farm Sanctuary website.

 I believe that my resident schema still needs a little work.

 ## Walk Through Video

 Watch my walkthrough video to learn how to use my application:

-<a href="https://drive.google.com/file/d/1K3mh3A7Qq4UCWFvo6QAJyZSk4phIug2_/view?usp=sharing" target="_blank_">Moos and Updates Walk Through Video</a>
+<a href="https://drive.google.com/file/d/1K3mh3A7Qq4UCWFvo6QAJyZSk4phIug2_/view?usp=sharing" target="_blank">Moos and Updates Walk Through Video</a>

 ## Github url

 You can find the Moos and Updates Repository here:

-<a href="https://github.com/AmyShafer/Moos-and-Updates" target="_blank_">Moos and Updates Repository</a>
+<a href="https://github.com/AmyShafer/Moos-and-Updates" target="_blank">Moos and Updates Repository</a>

 ## Learn More